 CEQ pricing is structured to deliver equity to all residents.
-The merger of Retail Stores in 2017, with CEQ has created an organisation with expanded purchasing power.
-This has allowed IBIS to remain price competitive due to volume increases.
+Due to its comparative size, CEQ is an organisation with expanded purchasing power.
+This has allowed IBIS to remain price competitive.

 Future growth in the IBIS channel is expected to come from re-investment in infrastructure providing a modern retail environment and experience.